panktiturakhiya/excel-dashboards/README.md

-# excel-dashboards
+# Excel Dashboards

-End-to-end Excel dashboards with Power Query ETL, data modeling, and automated reporting workflows
+A collection of Excel-based dashboard projects built using Power Query for automated data transformation and reporting.

+## Projects
+- Legislative Dashboard Automation (Completed)